Tavh/customer-platform/airflow/README.md

 5. Once the compose is done, fire up a browser and navigate to http://localhost:8080

-6. Login by using the 'airflow' as both username and password
+6. Login by using 'airflow' as both username and password

 7. Search the "customer_total_spent" DAG